AndersWik/anderswik.github.io/_posts/2014-10-06-Git-Commands.markdown

 {% endhighlight %}

 The first line, `git init`.
 Creates a new empty Git repository.
 The next line `remote add origin` adds the address of a remote repository.
 This line is optional instead of using origin when doing a pull or push you can type the url of your remote repository.

 If you want you can use `git remote show origin` or `git remote -v` to make sure you set the origin variables correctly.
 Next use `git pull origin master` to clone the content of the remote repository to your local repository.
-Now you can work on it.
-When done use `git push origin master` to push the changes to the remote repository.
+Next add name and email to your config.
+It will be used when you commit your changes.

 {% highlight bash %}
+git config --global user.name "Your Name" git config --global user.email you@example.com
+{% endhighlight %}

+Now you can work on your repository.
+First thing might be to add a readme file.

+{% highlight bash %}
+touch README.md
+git add README.md
+{% endhighlight %}

+Use `git status` to see what files have been changed.
+To add all changes ues `git add -A`.
+Commit the changes with `git commit -m 'New Commit'`.

+{% highlight bash %}
 git status
 git add -A
 git commit -m 'New Commit'
+{% endhighlight %}

+When done use `git push origin master` to push the changes to the remote repository.

+{% highlight bash %}
+git push origin master
 {% endhighlight %}

 When the local repository is up and running we can start working on the code.
 Use `git status` to see what files have changed.
 Then use git `git add -A` to